 Each day, around 200 million people watch TV in China.
 A 2006 study by CTR Market Research in Beijing found that 94% of all infomercials are aimed at housewives watching daytime TV and people who watch late-night TV.
 The survey also revealed that less than 50% of the consumers polled were happy with their purchases from direct-response television.

-The China Consumers’ Association (CCA) last study, in 2006, found that infomercials made up 61% of all “illegal” advertising – when the products promoted are of poor quality – on 30 major television channels across China.
+The China Consumers’ Association (CCA) last did a study into this in 2006; this found infomercials made up 61% of all “illegal” advertising – when the products promoted are of poor quality – on 30 major television channels across China.
 Media experts say that the reason that companies get away with these activities is because advertising standards is a remit that is governed by too many government departments, including the State Administration of Industry and Commerce (SAIC), and State Administration of Radio, Television and Film (SARFT).

 Despite a ruling, from August 2008, to ban TV and radio infomercials to promote medicine or medical devices, as well as products that promise weight loss, height gain or bigger breasts, many TV channels continued to run adverts for these products and 12 stations were issued warnings by the authorities as a result.